oregonisaac/dcrtxmatcher/README.md

 # Dcrtxmatcher server for join split transaction.

-Dcrtxmatcher refers dicemix and coinshuffle++ to perform coinjoin as in https://crypsys.mmci.uni-saarland.de/projects/FastDC/paper.pdf
+Dcrtxmatcher is built utilizing dicemix and coinshuffle++ to perform coinjoin as in https://crypsys.mmci.uni-saarland.de/projects/FastDC/paper.pdf

 Dicemix uses flint libs to solve polynomial to get roots as peer's output address.
 So we need to build flint libs and dependency.

-There are two options to get it works.
-The first is download header files and prebuilt libs.
-This method is quick and easy.
-The second is building from scratch with source download.
+There are two options to build your server.
+Quick and easy (will work for most systems); download header files and prebuilt libs.
+Slower custom build (best option to ensure optimized performance on all systems); build the dependencies from scratch with source download.

-## Download header files and pre-built libs
+## Download header files and pre-built libs (quick and easy option)

 \> $ mkdir -p ~/go/src/github.com/raedahgroup